-That, in determining the amount of a sales tax assessment, it is the

-- duty of the Audit Division to select a method "reasonably calculated to reflect the taxes due" (see Matter of Grant Co. v.
+- A. That, in determining the amount of a sales tax assessment, it is the duty of the Audit Division to select a method "reasonably calculated to reflect the taxes due" (see Matter of Grant Co. v.
 Joseph, 2 NY2d 196, 206, cert denied 355 US 869).
 When the Audit Division employs such a method, it becomes incumbent upon the petitioner to establish error (Matter of Meyer v.
-State Tax Comm., 61 - B. That resort to the use of a test period to determine the amount of tax due must be based upon an insufficiency of record keeping which makes it virtually impossible to determine such liability and conduct a complete audit (Matter of Chartair, Inc. v.
+State Tax Comm., 61 AD2d 223, 227, lv denied 44 NY2d 645). - B. That resort to the use of a test period to determine the amount of tax due must be based upon an insufficiency of record keeping which makes it virtually impossible to determine such liability and conduct a complete audit (Matter of Chartair, Inc. v.
 State Tax Commission, 65 AD2d 44).
-Petitioners maintained books and records pertaining to recurring expense purchases which verification of the payment of sales tax on petitioners' purchases since they were filed in a manner which rendered them readily accessible.
+Petitioners maintained books and records pertaining to recurring expense purchases which were available to the Audit Division.
+These records were sufficient for the verification of the payment of sales tax on petitioners' purchases since they were filed in a manner which rendered them readily accessible.
 Accordingly, the use of a test period to determine petitioners' liability on recurring expense purchases was unwarranted.
 Therefore, the amount of unpaid sales tax assessed against the proprietorship and the corporation on recurring expense purchases is reduced to the amount of tax found due during the respective test periods.